-Self Massage for Your Neck & Shoulders
+Self-Massage For Your Neck & Shoulders

 A self shoulder and neck massage enables you to take a little break from your work.
-The kneading motions in massage improve circulation in the fatigued muscles, helping the muscles to relax.
+The kneading motions improve circulation in the fatigued muscles, helping the muscles to relax.
 It can also help to reduce tension and anxiety, promoting a sense of relaxation.
 You may also want to consider doing some stretching exercises to complement the massages.